dccmarketing/simple-sharing/README.txt

 Same goes for tumblr and Delicious.

-= Why isn't a button for "___"? =
+= Why isn't there a button for "___"? =
-These are simple sharing buttons using URLs provided by the network.
-Only these services provide that kind of thing; the other don't.
+These buttons use URLs provided by the network.
+I have included as many of these options as possible, but not all networks provide a sharing URL.
 I'd love to include Instagram, Flickr, YouTube, and others, but they all require you signing into their APIs in order to post.
 There are plenty of other plugins if you need those options.
-This one is meant to be simple.

 = Can I reorder the buttons? =
-Not currently, but I'm working on it.
-I wanted to get a 1.0 version out ASAP, so here it is.
-Soon.
+Yes!
+Just drag any button into the order you prefer and it saves its position automatically.

 = What about a modal window instead of a pop-up? = Yeah, I'd like that also.
 Soon.